Professor Christiane Nusslein-Volhard

 For Nüsslein-Volhard, the Foundation is just one step towards resolving the difficulties women face in science.
 Women not only often have to juggle the demands of the laboratory with that of housework and childcare but also discrimination.
 This she realises is not easy to tackle.
 She herself is highly familiar with the problem, having on more than one occasion suffered jealousy from male colleagues.
 One of her earliest experiences of this was when she was persuaded to become the second author on the publication that emerged out of her doctorate.
 The excuse she was given was that the first author, a man, had started the project and had a family and needed a career.
 This was despite the fact that Nüsslein-Volhard had in fact done almost all the work.
 (Dreifus) Nüsslein-Volhard links such attitudes to the wider sexism against women.
 As she commented in an interview in 2006, ‘There is terrible prejudice against women who are successful...If she's beautiful, she must be stupid.
 And if a woman is smart, she must be ugly -- or nasty.
 I think it makes some people feel better to learn I bake good chocolate cake.’(Dreifus)

-This profile was written by Lara Marks with generous input from Christiane Nüsslein-Volhard.
+This profile was written by Lara Marks in February 2018 with generous input from Christiane Nüsslein-Volhard.

 Brown, K, ‘An interview with Christiane Nüsslein-Volhard’, Development , 144 (2017), 3851-4.